nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 2. We do not want escalation rules for now, so you can leave the corresponding tab for now.
 3. Click on the **Save** button of the Node properties popup, and click on the **Save** button of the workflow.

-You now have a very simple workflow enabled on **DocumentationItems&nbsp;**that follows a simple path.
+You now have a very simple workflow enabled on **DocumentationItems** that follows a simple path.
 You can deploy your Studio on your server and test you workflow.
 It should create a task for&nbsp;**Administrator** and do nothing after validating the task.

 ## Computing Assignees Dynamically